Bezeq probe widened to include Spacecom -Israeli regulator

-JERUSALEM, July 11 Israel's securities regulator said on Tuesday it was widening its corruption investigation into Bezeq Israel Telecom to include a communications deal signed with satellite operator Spacecom.
+JERUSALEM, July 11 (Reuters) - Israel's securities regulator said on Tuesday it was widening its corruption investigation into Bezeq Israel Telecom to include a communications deal signed with satellite operator Spacecom.

 The Israel Securities Authority (ISA) said in a brief statement it is investigating suspected violations of the securities law and penal code and that further details remained under a gag order.